AllenAJ/Corona/README.md

 📊 <b>Basecamp</b>: Basecamp is a real-time communication tool that helps teams stay on the same page; it's less for traditional project management tasks (e.g., resource planning and long-term scheduling). 👉https://basecamp.com/

 💌 <b>ProofHub</b>: ProofHub is a project planning software with every tools your team needs to get work done faster, together.
 No per user fee.
 Free trial.
 No learning curve. 👉https://www.proofhub.com/

+📓 <b>Notion</b>: A new tool that blends your everyday work apps into one.
+It's the all-in-one workspace for you and your team. 👉https://www.notion.so/

+🧾 <b>Jitsi</b>: Free open-source video conferencing for web & mobile.
+Make a call, launch on your own servers in minutes, integrate into your app, or develop something new. 👉https://jitsi.org/